Appdynamics/aws-connector-extension/README.md

 </li>
 <li>Select an Image from the list and click on <b>Launch Instance</b>.
 Fill in the details and then click on <b>Launch Instance</b> button to launch the instance.
 Make sure you have selected appropriate <b>Instance Type</b> for the <b>AMI</b> specified in the <b>Image</b>.
-For the list of Instance Type and AMI matrix goto [Amazon Linux AMI Instance Type Matrix](http://aws.amazon.com/amazon-linux-ami/instance-type-matrix).
+For the list of Instance Type and AMI matrix goto http://aws.amazon.com/amazon-linux-ami/instance-type-matrix .
 <p>
 &nbsp;
 </p>